appgardenstudios/hyaline/www/content/documentation/04-reference/02-cli.md

 ## extract change
 `hyaline extract change` extracts changed code, documentation, and metadata for a system based on a change.
 Please visit the explanation documentation for [extract change](../03-explanation/03-extract-change.md) for more details.

-**Note**: Changed files and documents are extracted based on include/exclude patterns.
-For a changed file or document to be extracted, it must first match at least one include pattern.
-If it matches an include pattern, it is then checked against all exclude patterns.
-If it matches any exclude pattern, it is excluded.
-Changed files and documents that don't match any include patterns are excluded by default.

 **Options**:
 * `--config` - (required) Path to the config file